jayway/ServiceFabric-Lab/README.md

 Or check the [Prepare your development environment](https://azure.microsoft.com/en-us/documentation/articles/service-fabric-get-started/) page.

-## Reliable service lab
+## Reliable Service lab

+Implement an existing implementation of RPS to use Service Fabric.
+Here is a list of interesting points:

 1. Tooling
 2. Rolling upgrades
 3. Health monitoring
 4. Rollback

+This lab has been completed and the result is in [RpsReliableServices](https://github.com/jayway/ServiceFabric-Lab/tree/master/RpsReliableServices).
+The communication with Service Fabric is in [GameController.cs](https://github.com/jayway/ServiceFabric-Lab/blob/master/RpsReliableServices/RpsService/Controllers/GameController.cs) where a `IReliableStateManager` is the integration point.
+Read more at [Architecture for stateful and stateless Reliable Services](https://azure.microsoft.com/en-us/documentation/articles/service-fabric-reliable-services-platform-architecture/)

-## Reliable actors lab
+## Reliable Actors lab

-How does it compare to Reliable services?
+1. How does it compare to Reliable services?

+This lab has not been completed.

 ## Open questions